 Morning sickness, for women with type 2 diabetes

 During the first 12–14 weeks of pregnancy, some women feel sick first thing in the morning, some in the evenings and others in the afternoon.
 Other women feel sick all day long and may vomit frequently.
-For some women, this may continue well into the pregnancy.
+Occasionally this may continue well into the pregnancy.
+If you have ongoing morning sickness, ask your health professionals about suitable nausea medication.

 Tips for managing morning sickness

-- Eat small, frequent meals—if you are taking insulin, talk to your doctor or diabetes educator about changing insulin doses to allow for this.
+- Eat small, frequent meals.
+If you are taking insulin, talk to your doctor or credentialled diabetes educator about changing insulin doses to allow for this.

 - Avoid strong food odours and rich, fatty foods.